keptn-archived/pitometer/README.md

 Pitometer is a Node.js module that helps you to qualify the overal performance or quality of applications using a well defined specificaton format.

-The specification is done using the Monspec format which is a declarative way to define which metrics you want to pay attention to, the sources to collect them from and how to grade/interpret the results.
+The specification is done using the Perfspec format which is a declarative way to define which metrics you want to pay attention to, the sources to collect them from and how to grade/interpret the results.